arqma/arqma/README.md

 4. Download MinGW-w64 GCC 7.3 posix from: ```https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/7.3.0/threads-posix/seh/x86_64-7.3.0-release-posix-seh-rt_v5-rev0.7z```

-5. Decompress it and replace all catalogue at c:\msys64\mingw64
+5. Decompress it and overwrite all files at c:\msys64\mingw64 .
+Winrar will extract .7z files just fine.
+This keeps the updates from the previous step also.

     To build for 64-bit Windows: